kkorte/ecommerce/readme.md

 ## Database migration & seeding
-Before you run the migration you may want to take a look at `config/hideyo.php` and change the `table` property to a table name that you would like to use.
+Before you run the migration you may want to take a look at `config/database.php` and connect your database.
 After that run the migration
 ```bash
 php artisan migrate